 Yes!
-We encourage students to participate in all 3 MATHCOUNTS programs.
+We encourage students to participate in both MATHCOUNTS programs.

 Learn more about the MATHCOUNTS Competition Series.
 Students should participate in the MATHCOUNTS Competition Series through their official school of record.

-Club Kits are mailed on a rolling basis from mid-August 2021 through mid-June 2022.
+Club Kits are mailed on a rolling basis from mid-August 2023 through mid-June 2024.
 Generally kits arrive 1-3 weeks after we receive your registration.
-If you have not received your kit within 3 weeks of registering, please email [email protected]
+If you have not received your kit within 3 weeks of registering, please email [email protected].

 Silver Level Status recognizes and rewards those clubs with active participation.
-Clubs that have met a minimum of 5 times (with the minimum 4 students at each meeting) can earn Silver Level.
-Club leaders can apply online or download the offline form on the Club Leaders Resources page.
-Both in-person and virtual club meetings count towards the Silver Level requirement.
+Clubs that have met a minimum of 5 times (with the minimum 4 eligible students at each meeting) can earn Silver Level.
+Club leaders can apply online on the Club Leader Dashboard.

-Silver Level clubs that apply by the deadline receive a pennant, MATHCOUNTS pencils, certificates for students and entry into a drawing for a $200 gift card (20 drawing winners selected).
+Silver Level clubs that apply by the deadline receive website recognition, a pennant, MATHCOUNTS pencils, certificates for students and entry into a drawing for a $100 gift card (20 drawing winners selected).
 See last year's winning Silver Level clubs.

 Gold Level Status recognizes and rewards those clubs with active participation and collaboration.
-Clubs that already have satisfied the Silver Level requirements are eligible to apply, and must complete the Gold Level Project and submit an application and proof of the project's completion.
-Club leaders can find additional information and the application on the Club Leaders Resources page.
-Clubs can work on their Gold Level Project in-person or virtually.
+Clubs that already have earned Silver Level Status are eligible to apply, and must complete the Gold Level Project and submit an application with proof of the project's completion.
+Club leaders can find additional information and the application on the Club Leader Dashboard.

-Gold Level clubs that apply by the deadline receive a banner, MATHCOUNTS pencils, certificates for students, entry into a drawing for a $300 gift card (4 drawing winners selected) and entry into the Grand Prize drawing for a $300 gift card and an all-expenses-paid trip for four students and the club leader to the 2022 Raytheon Technologies MATHCOUNTS National Competition in Washington, DC.
+Gold Level clubs that apply by the deadline receive website recognition, a banner, MATHCOUNTS pencils, certificates for students and entry into a drawing for a $200 gift card (5 drawing winners selected).
 See previous years' winning Gold Level clubs.